 Tiny houses on foundations: Size matters

-In Oregon and Washington local laws specify that permanent homes must be built to one of two standards: the locally or state-adopted building code, typically adapted from , or the .
-Tiny houses have a terribly hard time fitting these regulations, not so much because of the safety and fire protection provisions, as because of things like minimum size and height rules. , for example, requires that habitable rooms have at least 70 square feet of floor space, and not be less than 7 feet wide and tall.
+In Oregon and Washington local laws specify that permanent homes must be built to one of two standards: the locally or state-adopted building code, typically adapted from the International Residential Code (IRC), or the US Department of Housing and Urban Development’s national standards for manufactured homes.
+Tiny houses have a terribly hard time fitting these regulations, not so much because of the safety and fire protection provisions, as because of things like minimum size and height rules.
+The IRC, for example, requires that habitable rooms have at least 70 square feet of floor space, and not be less than 7 feet wide and tall.
 This rules out many tiny home designs.

 Though 70 square feet is still a rigid requirement for habitable rooms, it’s actually a step in the right direction.
-In 2015, the , making building tiny to code much more feasible.
-Continuing to adapt existing building codes to tiny abodes, or creating a new certification process specific to tiny homes, would be a big step toward unbanning a housing form that’s as old as the .
+In 2015, the International Code Council reduced this requirement from 120 square feet, making building tiny to code much more feasible.
+Continuing to adapt existing building codes to tiny abodes, or creating a new certification process specific to tiny homes, would be a big step toward unbanning a housing form that’s as old as the sheepherder’s wagon.

 “I had three chairs in my house; one for solitude, two for friendship, three for society.” — Henry David Thoreau, ‘Walden’